 Shoulder Pain in Meacham Park, MO.
-Those who suffer from shoulder pain know how debilitating it can be.
-It makes everything from driving to making a breakaway layup frustrating and, sometimes, unfeasible.
+If you live with shoulder pain, you know how debilitating it can be.
+It can make any basic task from driving to playing volleyball frustrating and, for some of us, impossible.
 But you do not need to live the rest of your life with pain and limited shoulder movement.
-At Axes PT in Meacham Park, MO, our experienced physical therapists are experts at designing personalized treatment modalities, backed by proven research, to get you back to optimal movement health.
-Let us help you make your shoulder pain an ancient memory.
-Make an appointment through our website or reach out to our location most convenient for you.
+At Axes PT in Meacham Park, MO, our experienced physical therapists specialize in tailored treatment plans, backed by proven research, to get you back to optimal movement health.
+Trust in us to turn your shoulder pain from a daily occurrence into a thing of the past.
+Request an appointment through our website or call our location nearest you.

 How Does the Shoulder Work? | Shoulder Pain in Meacham Park, MO

-The shoulder is one of the human body’s largest and most complex joints.
-In truth, it is a compound of four joints:
+The shoulder is among human body’s largest and most complex joints.
+In actuality, it is made up of four independent smaller joints:

-- The glenohumeral (GH) joint is a ball and socket joint responsible for connecting the upper extremity to the trunk.
-As the the top of the humerus is several times larger than the socket, it is the most mobile joint in the body.
+- The glenohumeral (GH) joint is the joint responsible for connecting the upper extremity to the trunk.
+Because the ball is 3-4 times larger than the socket, it has the widest range of motion as any other human joint.

-- The acromioclavicular (AC) joint connects the clavicle to the acromion, the part of the scapula that is the highest part of the shoulder.
-A plane joint, it allows for additional rotation of the shoulder blade.
+- The acromioclavicular (AC) joint connects the collarbone to the acromion, the part of the scapula that is the highest part of the shoulder.
+A plane joint, it allows you to outstretch your arm.

-- The scapulothoracic (ST) “joint” is more of a “floating” joint as it does not have ligaments connecting it to bone.
+- The scapulothoracic (ST) “joint” is more of a “floating” joint as it does not have does not have union by fibrous, cartilaginous or synovial tissues.
 It is made up of the scapula and its articulation with the ribcage.

-- the four muscles of the rotator cup that surround the head of the upper arm bone, which are responsible for movement and keep the ball of the humerus stable
+- the four muscles of the rotator cup covering the head of the humerus, which power movement and stabilize the ball of the humerus within the shoulder socket

-- the shoulder capsule, a tough sheath or membrane that surrounds and protects the shoulder
+- the shoulder capsule, a a fluid-filled sac that surrounds and lubricates the shoulder

-- the four shoulder ligaments which help connect bone to bone and help reinforce the capsule
+- the four shoulder ligaments which attach bones together and help reinforce the capsule

-- the biceps tendon and rotator cuff tendons which allow muscles to power the bones
+- the tendons in the biceps and shoulder which allow muscles to power the bones

-- the arteries that pump nutrient-rich blood to the muscles, ligaments, and tendons
+- the blood vessels that supply nutrient-rich blood to the muscles, ligaments, and tendons

-In order for the shoulder to function properly the entire complex system must function well.
-Blood must flow freely to the shoulder maintain healthy soft tissue and stimulate the body’s natural healing processes.
-The muscles must have adequate strength and flexibility, the tendons attaching bone and muscle must be strong, flexible, and free of rips or tears, the ligaments connecting bones need to be similarly healthy, and the brain and shoulder need to have clear communication with each other.
-When any of these parts are not at optimal health, it often causes shoulder pain and movement problems.
-If you’re experiencing shoulder pain or any other symptoms of a shoulder injury, reach out to Axes’ physical therapists for a no-risk, no-obligation injury screening.
+Being able to move your shoulder pain free depends on every part of the system being healthy and working together.
+Sufficient blood must reach to the shoulder efficiently to keep oxygen levels and muscles strong and stimulate the body’s natural healing processes.
+The muscles strong enough to move and flexible enough to safely make those movements, the tendons attaching bone and muscle must be intact and strong, the ligaments that attach our bones need to be similarly healthy, and the brain and shoulder need to have clear communication with each other.
+When any of these parts are not at optimal health, it can lead to a disruption of the entire system, and anywhere from nagging to severe shoulder pain or loss of function.
+If you’re experiencing shoulder pain or any other symptoms of a shoulder injury, contact Axes’ physical therapists for a free injury screening.

-Shoulder pain can be caused by numerous different circumstances, from sports injuries to falls, a work injury from overuse to our bodies just getting weaker as we get older.
-Below are the most common underlying conditions that lead to shoulder pain in Meacham Park, MO:
+As the shoulder is complex, shoulder pain can have many root causes, from sports injuries to acute trauma, a work injury from repeated activities to our bodies just getting weaker as we get older.
+The following are the most common underlying conditions that lead to shoulder pain in Meacham Park, MO:

-- Bursitis — The bursae are small, fluid-filled sacs that cushion bones, tendons, and muscles in and around your shoulders, elbows, hips, knees, and other joints.
-Bursitis the result of the bursae becoming inflamed after overuse, often occurs in association with shoulder impingement, and can make basic activities like laying down to go to sleep tremendously difficult.
+- Bursitis — The bursae are small, fluid-filled sacs that act as shock absorbers and reduce friction in joints.
+Bursitis the result of the bursae becoming swollen after repeated activities, often occurs at the same time as irritation of the rotator cuff, and can make basic tasks like laying down to go to sleep exceedingly difficult.

 - Tendinitis — Tendinitis is typically caused by inflammation or irritation of a tendon.
 There are two causes of tendinitis:

-- Acute: The result of trauma, repeated throwing, or other overhead activities common in some competitive and activities and occupations, such as track and field throwing events or lifting boxes above your head.
+- Acute: The result of trauma, repeated overhead motions, or other overhead activities needed in some competitive and activities and fields of employment, such as track and field throwing events or moving objects above your head.

-- Chronic: The result of degenerative conditions or general weakness as we age.
+- Chronic: The result of wear and tear or the body becoming weaker as we age.

 - Shoulder Impingement — Impingement is the result of soft tissue rubbing against your shoulder blade.
-It often occurs alongside an injury that causes inflammation in the rotator cuff.
+It is often the result of rotator cuff swellings after an injury.
 Shoulder impingement is most common in people who are physically active.

 - Arthritis — While arthritis refers to a range of diagnoses, osteoarthritis is the condition that typically affects the shoulder.
-It occurs when the cartilage cushioning the ends of your bones degenerates.
-Common causes include old age, persistent trauma, and wear and tear.
-There is no cure for arthritis, but effective pain management is possible with Meacham Park, MO physical and occupational therapists.
+Osteoarthritis is the degeneration of joint cartilage and the underlying bones.
+It can be the result of tissue weakening as we become older, repeated injuries, and overuse.
+There is no cure for arthritis, but effective pain management can be found with Meacham Park, MO physical and occupational therapists.

-- Shoulder Fractures — The upper arm bone, clavicle, and scapula are the most commonly broken bones in the shoulder.
-They usually happen as the result of falling from a height or forceful collisions such as a car accident.
-The shoulder pain is immediate and obvious, along with considerable inflammation and contusions.
+- Shoulder Fractures — The humerus, clavicle, and shoulder blade are the bones in the shoulder most prone to fracture.
+They usually happen as the result of falling a significant distance or onto a hard surface or high-energy collisions such as a car accident.
+The shoulder pain is immediate and obvious, along with considerable inflammation and bruising.

 Sometimes, injuries are connected, for example instability that leads to impingement.
-If you’re currently suffering from shoulder pain, one of our no-risk, free injury screenings in Meacham Park, MO may help determine the underlying cause.
+If you’re currently suffering from shoulder pain, one of our no-risk, free injury screenings in Meacham Park, MO may help you discover why you’re experiencing the pain.
 If you’ve sustained a severe injury or have severe shoulder pain, a physician in Meacham Park, MO may use a physical examination, an X-Ray, an MRI, a CT scan, arthrogram, and/or arthroscopy to discover the cause.
-Most people who experience shoulder pain can find recovery with a tailored treatment plan with knowledgeable physical therapists that specialize in movement health in Meacham Park, MO can be an effective way to return to the activities you love.
+Most people who experience shoulder pain can find relief with a customized treatment plan with licensed physical therapists that specialize in movement health in Meacham Park, MO can be a successful way to return to the activities you love.

 How Do Meacham Park, MO Physical Therapists Treat Shoulder Pain?

-Your personalized and proven physical therapy may include any one or a variety of different treatment plans:
+Your tailored and evidence-backed physical therapy may include any one or a variety of different treatment plans:

-- Instrument-assisted soft tissue mobilization to identify degenerative tissue, break down scar tissue, and treat the affected area
+- Instrument-assisted soft tissue mobilization to identify degenerative tissue, smooth out scar tissue, and treat the affected area

 - Pre- and post-surgical rehabilitation, coordinated together with your surgeon, if you need surgery to relieve your shoulder pain

-- Kinesio Taping® to reduce pain and inflammation and keep you safe as you participate in physical activity or go back to work while your body heals
+- Kinesio Taping® to provide support for your shoulder and allow you to participate in sports or go back to work while your body heals

-- Trigger point dry needling to target irritated muscles, ligaments, and tendons deeper in the body to stimulate blood flow
+- Trigger point dry needling to target harder-to-reach damaged soft tissue to stimulate blood flow

-- Posture correction to ensure you are not inadvertently causing your shoulder pain or do not heal correctly
+- Posture correction to make sure you are not inadvertently causing your shoulder pain or heal improperly

-- Other safe, effective treatment methods to optimize your mobility
+- Other safe, effective exercises to increase and maintain your mobility

-Missouri Revised Statute §334.506 requires a prescription for physical therapy, so it’s important to speak to your Meacham Park, MO primary care physician to see if physical therapy is safe and an effective treatment option for your shoulder pain.
-Our professional physical and occupational therapists form a team with your primary care physician to ensure your treatment plan fits into your overall treatment plan.
+Missouri Law dictates that you need a prescription to attend physical therapy appointments, so you need to reach out to your Meacham Park, MO physician to see if physical therapy is rights for your shoulder pain.
+Our knowledgeable physical and occupational therapists work alongside your primary care physician to make sure you are getting the care that fits into your overall treatment plan.

 Meacham Park, MO Shoulder Pain | Axes Physical Therapy

-Optimal movement health is important to not only living our every day life, but to doing the things we love.
-At Axes, we focus on positive outcomes for our Meacham Park, MO clients by creating proven treatment plans based on your injury, pain level, age, and how physically active you need to be.
-Do not wait to get back to the things you love doing most and a pain-free life.
-Schedule an appointment online or call our location most convenient for you.
+A healthy shoulder is essential to not only living our every day life, but to keeping up the active lifestyles we desire.
+At Axes, we focus on patient results for Meacham Park, MO people of all ages by implementing proven treatment plans catered to your injury, pain level, age, and desired activity level.
+Do not wait to get back to the activities you love and a pain-free life.
+Schedule an appointment through our website or reach out to our location nearest you.